- Psoriasis Slideshow: Symptoms, Causes and Treatment

 How is PUVA therapy administered?

 The psoralen medication is taken 45-60 minutes prior to the ultraviolet light exposure.
 The amount of the psoralen is based on the weight of the patient.
 The length of the exposure depends on the degree of the patient's pigmentation.
 Accordingly, the darker the patient, the longer the exposure time.
 Depending on the equipment used, the exposure may occur in a metal light box surrounding the patient with the bulbs that run vertically and are generally 48 inches long and resemble fluorescent bulbs.
-In newer boxes, there is an integrated light meter that enables the operator to administer the desired amount of energy with an automatic shut off after that dosage of light is administered.
+In newer boxes, there is an integrated light meter that enables the operator to administer the desired amount of energy with an automatic shut off after that dosage of light is achieved.

 How many PUVA treatments are necessary?